Why do a research degree with WMS?

-The Postgraduate Hub is a space for postgraduate students to access support, to work and share experiences together in the broadest context of postgraduate life, not just research life.
+The central Postgraduate Hub is a space for postgraduate students to access support, to work and share experiences together in the broadest context of postgraduate life, not just research life.

 The Wolfson Research Exchange is a dedicated space for collaborative and interdisciplinary research for the whole Warwick research community.

 The Research Exchange's website has a wealth of materials including "Research Match" where you can upload your profile details and find other researchers at The University of Warwick, as well as keeping updated on networks and events.